 The following are possible ways in which the funds may be used:

 Computer hardware purchases are allowed provided that the applicant gives a detailed justification, explaining in what way the item is integral to the research project (e.g., it is essential for data collection, or is needed to perform calculations or simulations for which existing computing capacity is insufficient).
 Ordinarily, the purchase of a laptop computer for the sole purpose of travel or convenience is not permitted.

 Research and clerical assistance, including wages for student assistants.
-Wellesley College student RAs will be paid an hourly wage of $12/hour.
+Wellesley College student RAs will be paid the going student wage.